rhdeck/react-native-photolibrary-ios-enable/README.md

     dependencies: {
         ...
     },
-    IOSPhotoLibraryPrivacyText: "Please let me use the camera!"
+    IOSPhotoLibraryPrivacyText: "Please let me use the camera!",
+    IOSPhotoLibraryAddPrivacyText: "Please let me save pictures to your camera roll!"
 }
 ```